furkleindustries/twine-package-manager-v1/README.md

 ### Virtualization
 In order to guarantee the particulars of the development environment do not vary, TwinePM has configuration to build a virtual machine which installs all dependencies and spins up all containers.
 An additional advantage of this is not needing to install Docker and its filesystem dependencies on your computer.
 This virtualization occurs through the use of [Vagrant](https://www.vagrantup.com), a tool which allows building and provisioning of VirtualBox.

 If you don't already have the Vagrant package, there are a couple options to install it.
-If you're on a Linux system which uses apt-get, run in the superproject directory:
+If you're on a Linux system which uses apt-get, run:

 `scripts/installHostDependencies`

 Otherwise, go to the previous link and install the software.

-When Vagrant is installed, run in the superproject directory:
+When Vagrant is installed, run:

 `scripts/buildVm`

 This will download the Ubuntu Xenial image for the virtual machine and provision the VM.
-Once this is complete, assuming there are no errors, run:
+Once this is complete, assuming there are no errors, run in the superproject directory:

 `vagrant ssh`